JayMc/meteor-package-chat/README.md

 		chatContainer_id: 'chatMsgBox' //where you messages are displayed in a scrollable chat window.
 Used for auto scrolling down after a message is sent.
 		changeNamePastMessages: true, //if a user changes her username, update username for all past messages sent by this user
 		debounceDelay: 400 //adjust the debonuce on new message typing.
 Lower value will be more responsive to key presses but with the down side of query the database more frequently.
-	}
+		statuses: ['typing','deleting', 'na', 'away', 'online', 'offline'] //valid user status that are allowed to be displayed }
 }
 ```